Analysis | Odds, analysis and post positions for the 2021 Preakness Stakes

 Jockey: Joel Rosario

-The Japanese colt had a troubled trip in the Grade 2 UAE Derby, leaving him in sixth place and 10 lengths behind the leader.
+The Japanese colt had a troubled trip in the Grade II UAE Derby, leaving him in sixth place and 10 lengths behind the leader.
 His wins include a non-listed stakes race and an allowance race in Japan, both over 1⅛ miles on dirt.

 No. 8 Unbridled Honor (15-1)